What We Believe

 The Bible is the inspired, inerrant Word of God, our supreme and final authority in all matters of faith and practice.
 The articles below represent our understanding of what Scripture teaches.
 Hover over any scripture reference to read the verse.

-What follows is what this church believes, written without the theological vocabulary.
 If a belief surprises you or raises a question, we are always happy to talk.
 Reach out any time.

 I